 Digital Marketing Without a Website

 The other option is to invest in other digital marketing efforts without a website.
 Having a website is the foundation of digital marketing.
 It’s really the first thing you should do after creating a digital marketing strategy.
-For that reason, this is such a horrible idea for so many reasons.
+For that reason, this is a horrible idea for so many reasons.

-There are of course ways to engage in digital marketing without a website.
+There are, of course, ways to engage in digital marketing without a website.
 You can use your profile on a social media account as your hub or landing page.
 We discussed why this is a bad idea, but it is possible.